KatherineMichel/python-and-django-resources/python-and-django-packages.md

 <!--
 https://en.wikipedia.org/wiki/Env | env - Wikipedia

+direnv
+https://twitter.com/webology/status/1249711305851916290 | Jeff says, "wash your hands" 🧼👏 on Twitter: "@carltongibson Please use https://t.co/r85QZqhspb It will save you from having project env variables leak into another too.
+Five stars.
+Use it for a day or two and you'll thank me later." / Twitter https://twitter.com/webology/status/1249711521070014464 | Jeff says, "wash your hands" 🧼👏 on Twitter: "PSA: Use direnv.
+Just use it.
+It'll save you frustrating and accidentally env leakage. https://t.co/r85QZqhspb https://t.co/1YzNPaNlmg" / Twitter

 Django
 https://twitter.com/bmispelon/status/1266337389406048260 | Baptiste Mispelon on Twitter: "What are the cool Django kids using these days to pull their settings from environment variables?
 A quick search is already giving me way too many options: python-dotenv django-dotenv environs django-environ envparse python-decouple ..." / Twitter environs[django] - Google Search